sveinbjornt/ensk.is/README.md

 ## Background

-The author of the original dictionary, Geir T. Zoega (1857-1928), was an English language teacher and later rector at the Learned School of Reykjavík in the years 1883-1927.
+The author of the original dictionary, Geir T. Zoëga (1857-1928), was an English language teacher and later rector at the Learned School of Reykjavík in the years 1883-1927.
 The first edition was published in 1896.
 The digitised, extended and sanitised version